allenwest24/Advent-of-Code/2022/README.md

 # Here we go again!
 This is my fourth year of advent of code and I want to take it on in the hardest language I've attempted yet, C!
 Because I am learning how to reverse engineer this year I would like to go throught eh challenges in the lowest-level language I know (besides Assembly).
 This should be pretty difficult because I haven't used C in over 2 years.
 In past years I have used Python, C++, and Go (in that order) with an off-season attempt of the 2018 year in Rust.
 C will be a whole new beast and I'm excited for it.
 My friend Tom will be joining me this year and is going to be doing it in Python.
 How fun.

+UPDATE:
+Turns out I forgot how much I despise working in C. That, combined with the fact that I am pretty far behind due to moving apartments, leads me to the conclusion that I am going to catch up in Python then switch to Go for the remainder of this advent.
+Maybe I'll try C again someday but I just do not have the time for it right now with school and work and moving!
+Oh well!